Learn

 What Causes Night Sweats?
 A Practical Guide

-Night sweats range from "hot bedroom" to a serious medical warning.
-Here are the most common causes — hormones, infection, medications, sleep apnea — and the patterns that mean you should see a doctor.
+Night sweats range from a hot bedroom to a real warning sign.
+Common causes — hormones, infection, meds, apnea — and when to see a doctor.

 Read →